LAST UPDATED ON

 - Reviews that have been submitted about your company

 - Social media interactions you’ve had

-Become a collector of customer words.
-Take notice, pay attention, and steal the phrases that express the heart and soul of their experience, then, every chance you get, use them in your headlines and sales copy.
+Become a collector of your customers’ words.
+Take notice, pay attention, and steal the phrases that express their experience, then, every chance you get, use them in your headlines and sales copy.

-Pay attention to frustrations, questions, and pain points expressed by your customers and use those too by demonstrating how you’ll help overcome them:
+Pay attention to frustrations, questions, and pain points and then in your copy, answer their concerns and demonstrate how you’ll help them overcome obstacles.

 2. Make sure your copy passes the “so what?” test